troke12/osu-server-list/README.md

 ];
 </pre>

-Make sure each of your items are separate.
+## Make sure each of your items are separate and start adding from below!

 For `instances` there are only 2 values :
 - 0 for the server who are using ripple instances